Steam Machine (computer): Vendor support

 Alienware announced it would start selling consumer Steam Machines in September.
 The company planned to offer only fixed hardware units that cannot be modified by the user, but plan on offering new configurations on an annual basis.
-The initial units, called Alpha, did not initially ship with SteamOS, as the operating system wasn't not be ready in time.
+The initial units, called Alpha, did not initially ship with SteamOS, as the operating system was not ready in time.
 Owners were able to upgrade their units to SteamOS once it was officially released.

-On the official release of Steam Machines in November 2015, both Falcon Northwest and Origin PC opted to not ship a SteamOS-enabled machine in 2015 due to limitations of SteamOS over Windows; Falcon Northwest have said they would consider shipping machines with SteamOS in the future if performance improves.

-Valve has negotiated deals with retail stores GameStop, EB Games and Game to create Steam Sections within the stores where various Steam Machines, the Steam Controller and Link, and pre-paid Steam cards will be sold.
+On the official release of Steam Machines in November 2015, both Falcon Northwest and Origin PC opted to not ship a SteamOS-enabled machine in 2015 due to limitations of SteamOS over Windows; Falcon Northwest said they would consider shipping machines with SteamOS in the future if performance improved.
+Valve negotiated deals with retail stores GameStop, EB Games and Game to create Steam Sections within the stores where various Steam Machines, the Steam Controller and Link, and pre-paid Steam cards would be sold.